kubeflow/website/content/docs/other-guides/usage-reporting.md

 ```
 reportUsage=true
 ```
-Then restart spartakus:
+Then delete any existing deployments of spartakus:
 ```
-# Delete any existing deployments of spartakus
 kubectl delete -n ${NAMESPACE} deploy spartakus-volunteer
 ```